Join Here | Log In

 • In Asian populations, the vast majority (~99%) do not produce lactase as an adult.

-A theory for this occurrence seems to be an adaptation by Caucasian populations in Europe who relied on dairy products as a source of protein.
-Those born with the LCT variant could thrive on the higher protein afforded by dairy products.
-This made it a survival advantage to digest dairy in areas where sheep and cattle were used for milk.
+A theory for differences in population percentages seems to be an adaptation by Caucasian populations in Europe who relied on dairy products as a source of protein.
+People born with the LCT variant could thrive – or more easily survive in tough times – on the higher protein contained in dairy products.
+This made it a survival advantage to digest dairy, but only in areas where sheep and cattle were used for milk.

-Bacteria in the gut can also break down lactose, so even those who don’t produce lactase can often handle digesting limited amounts of milk.
+Bacteria in the gut can also break down lactose, so even people who don’t produce lactase as an adult can often handle digesting limited amounts of milk.
+This is going to be contingent on your gut microbiome and how often you consume milk products.

 Lactose Intolerance Genotype Report